vadimkantorov/caffemodel2json/README.md

 # Description
 A small tool to dump Caffe's \*.caffemodel and \*.binaryproto files to JSON for inspection (\*.prototxt files is not needed).
 By default [caffe.proto](https://raw.githubusercontent.com/BVLC/caffe/master/src/caffe/proto/caffe.proto) from the official Caffe repository is used.
+Python and protobuf with Python bindings are dependencies.

 # Usage
 ```shell